quickwit-oss/quickwit/docs/overview/architecture.md

 Any search node can handle a query.
 When receiving one, the node acts as a root node for this particular query and process it in 3 steps:
 - do the query planning which corresponds to finding the relevant splits for the query
-- distribute the split workload on itself or other nodes called the leaf nodes
+- distribute the split workload on itself and/or other nodes called the leaf nodes
 - return aggregated results.